AhnafNabil/poridhi.io.intern/MLOps Lab/Lab 03/README.md

    - **Monitor Processing**:
      -    Use the Ray dashboard to monitor the execution of jobs on the dataset, ensuring that all tasks (like transformations, aggregations, and feature engineering) are completed correctly.
      -  Monitoring helps in identifying bottlenecks or errors in the data processing pipeline.
 It provides visibility into the progress of distributed tasks and ensures that the data is processed as expected before moving on to modeling.

+Now open the Notebook: `1. data-transformation-and-feature-store.ipynb` and start running it on jupyter lab.

 ## Conclusion
 The goal of this entire workflow is to transform raw energy consumption data into a well-structured, feature-rich dataset that can be used to train accurate and efficient machine learning models.
 Each step in this process—ranging from data ingestion and exploratory analysis to feature engineering and scaling—ensures that the data is clean, relevant, and prepared for predictive modeling, ultimately leading to better and more reliable predictions of energy consumption patterns.